AdobeDocs/experience-manager-assets-essentials.en/help/manage-collections.md

 1. Select **[!UICONTROL Public Collection]** if you need to share the collection with all users.
 You can select **[!UICONTROL Private Collection]** and then [manage permissions](#manage-collection-access) to provide access to limited set of users.

+   >[!NOTE]
+   >
+   >After creating a collection, you cannot covert a Public collection to a Private collection or a Private collection to a Public collection.

 1. Click **[!UICONTROL Save]** to save the collection.

+   >[!NOTE]
+   >
+   >Assets Essentials does not support nested collections and smart collections.

 ## Add assets to a collection {#add-assets-to-collection}